-For network cameras, the event images are directly sent as the email attachment.
-One network camera only sends one picture.
+- For network cameras, the event images are directly sent as the email attachment.
+One network camera only sends one picture. - For analog cameras, 3 attached pictures will be sent for one analog camera when an event occurs. - 3.

-- 3. Optional: Click Test to send a test email. - 4.
 Click Apply.